Raynos/read-stream/README.md

 ```

 If the source emits some kind of `EOF` you should call `push(null)`
-and if the source emits some kind of error you can just `push(err)`
+and if the source emits some kind of error you can just `emit("error", err)`

 ```js
 var ReadStream = require("read-stream")